 What are the consequences of corrosion?

-What are the mechanism of electrochemical corrosion (wet corrosion ) ?
+What is the mechanism of electrochemical corrosion (wet corrosion )?

 2. Replacement of corroded equipment.

 4. Necessity for over-design to allow for corrosion.